vohzd/bunting-vue-example/README.md

 # single-page-bunting-integration
-integrating bunting on a spa
+Integrating bunting on a SPA | Built on NuxtJS

-built on NuxtJs

-do the standard `npm install && npm run dev` to see a demo
+Do the standard `npm install && npm run dev` to see a demo.